 - the couples living separately and apart for a minimum of one year; and

 - the plaintiff proving the marriage is beyond repair.

 Note that for the purposes of an uncontested divorce, living “separate and apart” typically means the spouses live separate lives and have very little engagement or interaction.
 This is possible even in cases where the spouses share the same residence.
-However, it is important to maintain a separation during the entire two-year period.
+However, it is important to maintain a separation during the entire one-year period.
 Abstain from marital relations or other activities that contradict the argument of your having lived “separate and apart.”